truenas/documentation/content/TrueCommand/Administration/Users.md

 ![Users Edit](/images/TrueCommand/2.0/UsersEditUser.png "Users Edit")

-There are several different elements that you can configure for a user, including the user's avatar, personal details, Team membership, and System permissions.
+There are several different elements that you can configure for a user, including the user's avatar, add a contact email address, personal details, Team membership, and System permissions.

 ### User Details

 You can add personal details about the user in this form.
-You may also designate the account as TrueCommand administrator or change the account password.
+You may also designate the account as TrueCommand administrator, set Two Factor Authentication for the user, or change the account password.
 Saving changes to a user's password requires entering the current password for that user.
 To go back to the original contents of the fields, click RESET FORM.